 October: Feeding on the Fly

 Fall migration peaks in October.
-Most robins fly south, but some stick around — and move around — during the winter months.
+Most American Robins fly south, but some stick around — and move around — during the winter months.

 October is Here

 Fall migration peaks in October.
-Most robins fly south in winter; however, some stick around—and move around—in northern locations where food can be found.
-The robins that stay will have the advantage of first choice of best territories in spring.
+Most American Robins fly south in winter; however, some stick around — and move around — in northern locations where food can be found.
+The robins that stay will have the advantage of first choice of the best territories in spring.
 Meanwhile, migrating robins find plentiful berries all along the journey south.
 Robins don’t migrate on a particular route but fly in flocks, looking for food.
 Down feathers grow under outer feathers, adding extra insulation against winter’s cold.

 Keep Observing and Reporting

-Report your robin sightings.
+This fall migration season, report your observations of American Robins.
 Don’t forget to share photos!